-Microsoft 365 for Business is an enterprise product that includes productivity, collaboration, and security applications, targeted towards medium to large businesses.
+Microsoft 365 can be an enterprise or SMB product that includes productivity, collaboration, and security applications, targeted towards medium to large businesses.
 There is a common misconception that Office 365 and Microsoft 365 are the same.
 While Office 365 does fall under the umbrella of Microsoft 365, it is just part of a wide range of offerings.
 There are multiple tiers and packages in the Microsoft 365 product range.
 This article will be purely focused on upgrading to Microsoft 365 and Office 365 at an enterprise level.
 Microsoft 365 is exclusively an enterprise product, but Office 365 can be purchased by individuals or small businesses.

 For context, Office 365 packages come in three tiers of enterprise, E1, E3, and E5.
 These packages include all the traditional Microsoft Office apps (PowerPoint, Excel, Word, and OneNote), but they also include email through Outlook, cloud storage through OneDrive, and access to SharePoint.
 At the E5 level, Microsoft Teams is even included.
 The E5 subscription tier includes several security add-ons as well.
 These three packages include Power Apps, Power Automate, and Power Virtual Forms, all of which can be massive time and money savers due to their business process management capabilities.